glitchwrks/gwmon-80/README.md

 `IOSET` should initialize console device, if the devices are not already initialized.
 Any system-specific setup should be implemented in the customization file, not the I/O module.

 `CINNE` and `COUT` are character I/O routines for your console device (`CIN`, input with echo, is implemented elsewhere).
-They should not modify any registers other than the A register, so push everything else to the stack and pop it off after your routine.
+They should not modify any registers (`CINNE` does modify the A register, of course), so push everything else to the stack and pop it off after your routine.
 Both of these subroutines should terminate in a RET instruction.
 It's usually good practice to have CIN call CINNE.

 Writing Customizations
 ----------------------